-As a part of the UW-Parkside Business Department and the business program accredited by the Association to Advance Collegiate Schools of Business International (AACSB), you'll be offered both course materials and internships/externships to develop your skill sets.
+As a part of the UW-Parkside Business Department and the business program accredited for quality by the Association to Advance Collegiate Schools of Business International (AACSB), you'll learn through dynamic courses and transformative internships designed to develop your skill sets.

 Fine-tune your communication and technical skills as an accounting major, in addition to the analytical abilities that will enable you to prepare and interpret financial documents.
 Learn about business ethics, applying accounting principles and procedures to business combinations, foreign operations and transactions, and governmental and nonprofit organizations.